Imran Sahib

-Imran Sahib (born 12 October 1982) is a former Singapore international footballer.
+Mohammad Imran Sahib bin Mohamed Ibrahim Sahib (born 12 October 1982) is a former Singapore international footballer.

 Club career

 Previously, he played for Sembawang Rangers, Woodlands Wellington, Home United & Young Lions.

 His contract with Home United was not renewed for 2016 despite a good season in 2015.
 He joined Gymkhana FC (IWL Club) in 2016 for leisure.

 In 2017, it was reported that he had since moved to Tampines Rovers.

 International career

 Played 4 times for his country, he has not opened his account.
 Not selected since 2004.